ASBESTOS REFURBISHMENT & DEMOLITION SURVEYS

 A refurbishment or demolition survey is needed before any refurbishment or demolition is carried out.
-This type of survey is used to locate and describe, as far as reasonably practicable, all asbestos containing materials in the area where refurbishment or demolition work is taking place.
+This type of survey is used to locate and describe, as far as reasonably practicable, all asbestos-containing materials in the area where refurbishment or demolition work is taking place.
+We offer asbestos refurbishment and demolition surveys in London, Surrey and the South East, as well as the South West and South Wales.

 There is a specific requirement in CAR 2012 (Regulation 7) for all ACMs to be removed as far as reasonably practicable before major refurbishment or final demolition.
 Removing ACMs is also appropriate in other smaller refurbishment situations which involve structural or layout changes to buildings (e.g. removal of partitions, walls, units etc.).
 The survey report should be supplied by the client to designers and contractors who may be bidding for the work, so that the asbestos risks can be addressed.
 In this type of survey, where the asbestos is identified so that it can be removed (rather than to ‘manage’ it), the survey does not normally assess the condition of the asbestos, other than to indicate areas of damage or where additional asbestos debris may be present.
 However, where the asbestos removal may not take place for some time, the ACMs’ condition will need to be assessed and the materials managed.